BiboyQG/biboyqg.github.io/_pages/about.md

 📽️ I'm passionate about sharing knowledge and helping others in their Machine Learning journey.
 As a Course Assistant for CS 409 at UIUC, I develop tools and resources to enhance the learning experience of fellow students.

 🎓 Prior to UIUC, I studied Computer Science at Xi'an Jiaotong Liverpool University, where I maintained a GPA of 3.92/4.0 and received multiple academic excellence awards.
+During my time there, I worked with Prof. [Xiaohui Zhu](https://scholar.xjtlu.edu.cn/en/persons/XiaohuiZhu) on developing LLMarking, an innovative automatic short answer grading system.
+This project showcased the practical applications of Large Language Models in education, achieving impressive F1 scores of 90.5% and 86.1% on computer science and finance datasets respectively.

 Feel free to explore my projects and research work, or reach out if you'd like to collaborate!